Simon the sorcerer comes to Christ after being considered the “great power of God”.

 “But when they believed Philip as he preached the things concerning the kingdom of God and the name of Jesus Christ, both men and women were baptized.
 Then Simon himself also believed; and when he was baptized he continued with Philip, and was amazed, seeing the miracles and signs which were done.”
 Acts 8:12-13

 Simon continued with Philip and was amazed at the miracles and signs that were done through him.
 Simon had a lot of growing to do in the grace and knowledge of our Lord Jesus Christ to learn that faith is our hope in the invisible things not the things that are seen.
-For example, faith in Jesus Christ through the Holy Spirit and hope for the eternal home of New Jerusalem, as quoted, “Now faith is the substance of things hoped for, the evidence of things not seen.”
-Hebrews 11:1 In coming verses, Simon thought he could buy the Holy Spirit with money, so Peter said to him, “May your money perish with you, because you thought you could buy the gift of God with money!”
-Acts 8:20 “For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.”
-Romans 6:23
+In coming verses, Simon thought he could buy the Holy Spirit with money, so Peter said to him, “May your money perish with you, because you thought you could buy the gift of God with money!”
+Acts 8:20 We have faith in Jesus Christ because of our born-again experience, which is an invisible work within us that is evident only through our spirit.
+We have faith in the invisible presence of the Holy Spirit because of the work of sanctification happening within us.
+We have faith for eternal life because the Spirit in us is the guarantee of that, Ephesians 1:13-14.
+“Now faith is the substance of things hoped for, the evidence of things not seen.”
+Hebrews 11:1

 “….to you who do not hold to her teaching and have not learned Satan’s so-called deep secrets,“